SteppaCodes/Contacts-API/README.md

 # Features
 - Authentication: I implemented token-based authentication to fortify the API against unauthorized access.
 Utilizing DRF's authentication classes, i ensure secure communication between clients and the API
 - CRUD Operations: Leveraging the power of Django Rest Framework to seamlessly perform Create, Read, Update, and Delete operations on contacts.
+- Paginated Response: I leveraged the robust capabilities of Django Rest Framework's Pagination class to seamlessly deliver paginated responses for all endpoints returning multiple objects.
+By implementing pagination, users can efficiently retrieve a specified number of data per response, thereby minimizing query time and significantly boosting overall performance

 # Testing API
 To test the functionality of the api, you can use the following login credentials to be authorized: